 The Dutch history of New York

-From the 17th century onwards, the Dutch explorers and colonists created settlements on many continents across the globe and used place names from back home to add some familiarity to a strange new world.
+From the 17th century onwards, Dutch explorers and colonists founded settlements on many continents across the globe and used place names from back home to add some familiarity to a strange new world.
 If you've been to modern-day New York it can be difficult to believe that it all started out as a humble Dutch trading post of the West-Indische Compagnie (WIC) - but that's exactly what happened, and that history has certainly left its mark on the city.

 It was a location chosen for strategic reasons, large enough to be able to sustain the population and small enough to be defended by a fort.
 For a trading post it was a prime location as well, being close to both the ocean and rivers going inland.

 Misunderstanding, theft or honest purchase?

 How the Dutch acquired the island of Manhattan depends on which side you ask.
 The Dutch reported buying it for trade goods worth 60 guilders or 24 dollars from the Native American Lenape tribe.

 However, the Lenape did not believe in private ownership of land.
 They did believe in giving gifts for favours done.
 The Lenni Lenape, one of the tribes living on the island at the time, interpreted the trade goods from the Dutch as gifts given in appreciation for the right to share the land.

 The Lenape did not realise that the Dutch meant to claim the lands for their exclusive use, a situation that the Dutch exploited throughout the region.